microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a string and a function.
+This hook will return a string and a function.

 1. string: the text box value
 1. function: the setter function to set the text box value.